 - Living with Alzheimer’s: For People with Alzheimer’s -The diagnosis of Alzheimer's is life-changing and leads to many questions.
 What does this mean for me and my family?
 How do I plan for the future?
 Where can I get the help I need?
 This three-part program will let you hear from others who have been where you are.
 We will discuss what you need to know, what you need to plan, and what you can do to navigate this chapter of your life.
 It will also information for people with a diagnosis of Alzheimer's or a related dementia who are in the early stage of the disease.

-- Kids and Teens Online Videos - Kids and teens can learn about the disease and how they can cope with it: Kids Looking at Alzheimer's and Teens Looking at Alzheimer's.
+- Kids and Teens Online Videos - Kids and teens can learn about the disease and how they can cope with it: Kids & Teens Looking at Alzheimer's.

-- Alzheimer's Research (annual events held each November) - This program brings you the latest news from the research front and highlights the progress scientists are making toward finding better treatments, and eventually a cure, for Alzheimer’s.
+- Alzheimer's Research (annual events held regionally) - This program brings you the latest news from the research front and highlights the progress scientists are making toward finding better treatments, and eventually a cure, for Alzheimer’s.